BuiltTechnologies-IT/Okta-Workflows/Okta Device Offboarding/README.md

 - This flow will delete any device whos status is `DEACTIVATED` from Okta using the devices API.

 ## Setup
-To use this flo, you will need to establish the following flos as triggers:
+To use this flow, you will need to establish the following flows as triggers:

 - `Trigger` - User deactivated (Okta)